ropensci/roweb3/content/blog/2024-09-27-news-september-2024/index.md

 ### Reminder: R Consortium Infrastructure Steering Committee (ISC) Grant Program Accepting Proposals until October 1st!

 The R Consortium [Call for Proposals](https://www.r-consortium.org/all-projects/call-for-proposals) might be a relevant funding opportunity for your package!
-If you can't prepare your proposal in time, the next call should start [March 1st next year](https://www.r-consortium.org/all-projects/call-for-proposals).
+If you can't prepare your proposal in time, the next call should start [March 1st 2025](https://www.r-consortium.org/all-projects/call-for-proposals).

 ### How to demonstrate an error in an R Markdown vignette